 - Greater consistency between outcome measures and incentives used in primary care services and wider out-of-hospital services; and

 - A more collaborative approach to designing local solutions for workforce,premises and IM&T challenges.

-Through the analysis of the CCG expressions of interest, it has become apparent that there are three main forms of co-commissioning CCGs would like to take forward:
+Through the analysis of the CCG expressions of interest, it became apparent that there were three main forms of co-commissioning CCGs would like to take forward:

 - Greater CCG involvement in NHS England decision-making;